jenkins-x/jx-docs/content/getting-started/create-cluster.md

 ## Using Amazon (AWS)

+If you are using AWS be sure to check out the detailed blog on [Continuous Delivery with Amazon EKS and Jenkins X](https://aws.amazon.com/blogs/opensource/continuous-delivery-eks-jenkins-x/) by [Henryk Konsek](https://twitter.com/hekonsek) which goes into lots of detail on how to setup AWS + EKS with Jenkins X.

-You can either use `kops` or `eks` to create your Kubernetes cluster.
+We support both `kops` or `eks` to create your Kubernetes cluster with Jenkins X where EKS is the most strategic direction; increasingly AWS will manage more of the kubernetes side for you with EKS.

 ### Ingress options